liip/LiipFunctionalTestBundle/README.md

                 // your other namespaces
           ));

-  3. Add this bundle to your application's kernel:
+  3. Add this bundle to your application's kernel for the test environment:

           // application/ApplicationKernel.php
           public function registerBundles()